Lila Canyon Coal Mine

 In September 2000, the Horse Canyon mine was sold to UtahAmerican Energy Incorporated (UEI), a subsidiary of Murray Energy.
 As of early 2007, UEI continued to hold the Horse Canyon mine for a potential reopening of the mine.

-As early as 1998, the permitting process started to begin development of the adjacent Lila Canyon Tract, located south of Horse Canyon.
+As early as 1998, the permitting process was started to allow development of the adjacent Lila Canyon Tract, located south of Horse Canyon.
 Under UtahAmerican Energy Incorporated ownership the permitting process has continued with hopes to begin actual mine development during late 2007 or 2008.
 UEI has stated that they plan on a daily capacity of 13,000 tons, delivering coal to a loadout facility served by a new spur to be built from Union Pacific's former D&RGW mainline, just three miles away.

 To address environmental concerns and to preserve the scenic beauty of the Book Cliffs, UEI plans on constructing the loadout facility out in the valley, with long underground horizontal shafts reaching under the foot of the cliffs and into the coal seam.
 Ventilation shafts are planned to be on top of the cliffs, well away from any encroaching scenic vista.